List of Foundation series characters: The Cleons

 Introduced in Foundation and Empire in "The General", Cleon II is the last great Emperor of the Galactic Empire.
 Threatened by the rising power and popularity of one of his own generals, Bel Riose, Cleon has him recalled and executed for treason.
 Wimmer and Wilkins described Cleon II as "the aging, infirmed emperor whose great mind has been let down by his faltering body."
-Nicholas David Gevers suggested that Cleon II is based on the Byzantine emperor Justinian I. Cleon II is voiced by William Fox in episode four "The General" of the 1973 radio adaptation The Foundation Trilogy.
+Nicholas David Gevers suggested that Cleon II is based on the Byzantine emperor Justinian I.

 In the prequel novel Prelude to Foundation (1988), Emperor Cleon I learns of mathematician Hari Seldon's nascent concept of psychohistory, which might theoretically make it possible to predict the future.
 Brought before Cleon, Seldon emphasizes his belief that developing it as a science is likely impossible.
 Subsequently, interest in Seldon's work by unknown parties puts him in danger, convincing him of psychohistory's potential importance.
 Wimmer and Wilkens described Cleon as "basically decent but woefully inadequate" but also "a fairly entertaining character, who has me absolutely convinced that ruling a whole galaxy could be just a drag if you were born at the wrong time".

 In Forward the Foundation (1993), Seldon and his foster son Raych thwart the scheme of populist Jo-Jo Joranum to become Cleon's First Minister and then overthrow him.
 The emperor subsequently appoints Seldon as his First Minister.
 Joranum's associate Gambol Deen Namarti's own plan to assassinate Seldon using a drugged Raych is also foiled, but Cleon is killed by a gardener trying to avoid promotion.
 A military government subsequently takes over, lasting for a decade.

-In the 2021 television series adaptation Foundation, the 12,000-year-old Empire has been ruled for 400 years by a revolving trio of Cleon I clones: Brother Day (portrayed by Lee Pace), a Cleon in his prime; Brother Dusk (portrayed by Terrence Mann), a retired and aging Cleon who serves in an advisory role; and Brother Dawn (played by Cooper Carter as a child and Cassian Bilton as a young adult), a young Cleon being trained to succeed Brother Day.
+In the 2021 television series adaptation Foundation, the 12,000-year-old Empire has been ruled for 400 years by a revolving trio of Cleon I clones: Brother Dusk (portrayed by Terrence Mann), a retired and aging Cleon who serves in an advisory role; Brother Day (portrayed by Lee Pace), a Cleon in his prime; and Brother Dawn (played by Cooper Carter as a child and Cassian Bilton as a young adult), a young Cleon being trained to succeed Brother Day.
 Though cloning does not factor in Asimov's novels, the television series introduces a "Genetic Dynasty", surreptitiously administered for centuries by the regal Lady Demerzel, secretly a unique, ageless robot.

+Cleon II is voiced by William Fox in episode four, "The General", of the 1973 radio adaptation The Foundation Trilogy.